 One of the most amazing places to enjoy fall is at the Nara Deer Park in Nara in Kansai.
 The lavish park contains many momiji trees that begin to turn red and impart vivid red colors to the area.
 The roaming deer adds to the already beautiful canvas created by nature.

 While on my evening walk today, I dropped in at Ukimido Pavilion.
 Ukimido is a hexagonal gazebo over the Sagiike Pond in an aloof area of Nara Park.
 During summer evenings the floating pavilion is illuminated and it feels very relaxing sitting in the center of the pond surrounded by enchanting lights.

 I walked down to Kofukuji today in the evening to catch the huge Pagoda with the moon rising behind it.
 The five-story structure(Gojunoto) is the second tallest Pagoda in all of Japan.
 Built in 725 AD by the Empress Komyoh and last rebuilt in 1426, it is also a UNESCO World Heritage listed site.

 Hōryū-ji is one of the seven great temples of Nara.
-We take a train to investigate the Pagoda at the grounds, said to be one of the oldest standing wooden structures in history.
-The tree used in the construction of the Pagoda dates back to 594 A.D.
+Today we investigate the Pagoda at the grounds, said to be one of the oldest standing wooden structures in history.
+The tree used in the construction of the Pagoda dates back to 594 CE.
 Can wood even survive that long!